dragonpilee/pet_feeder-v5.4_stable/README.md

 - Adjust settings in the web interface for personalized control.

 ### Contributors
-- Alan Cyril
+- Alan
-- Bijali Gupta
+- Bijili
-- Litty Mathew
+- Litty
-- Nandhana Raj
+- Nandhna

 ### License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.